 Even with a low-end graphics card, I am impressed with the gaming performance of this system.
 I do install and run games on the SSD so I don't notice them loading chunks during gameplay.
 I've been so impressed with the performance of the system, that I've recently started making gameplay videos for YouTube (Tenebre Gaming).
 The system has enough power to not only handle the games, but also to perform the screen capture in the background.
 So far, I have enjoyed the following games: Project Zomboid, Mist Survival, State of Decay, The Story of Henry Bishop, and 7 Days to Die (all available on Steam).
 If you are a serious gamer, I would definitely recommend getting a good video card (such as a GeForce GTX 1060) and a Core i7 processor if you can afford it.
 Note that due to the size of the case, you need to make sure to get the right sized video card when purchasing one of your own.
 HP doesn't list the actual available room, but it's just about 8 inches (20.32 cm) maximum.
 Because of this, an ITX/ITX Mini or similar compact-sized card is required.

 Likes and Dislikes

 One thing I really like about the TE01-0150xt is that it is fairly quiet.
 As with a lot of modern desktop systems, there is a

 minor issue with vibrations caused by the hinges on the internal mounting framework, but this is easily solvable with a little

 bit of electrical tape.

-Overall, I would have to say I am satisfied with the HP ENVY TE01-0150xt system.
+Overall, I would have to say I am very satisfied with the HP ENVY TE01-0150xt system.
+It has outperformed my expectations in every area, especially gaming.
+If you are looking for an inexpensive system with good performance, I would definitely recommend the TE01-0150xt.
 If you think you might want to purchase one of these systems or would like to check out the specs, check them out on the HP Store.